cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 # The ELI-5 FAQ for Cyber
 This is an attempt at creating an "Explain it like I'm 5" FAQ for Cyber.
-This is a work in progress, any help will be greatly appreciated.
+This is a work in progress, any help will be appreciated.

-The biggest help will be submitting more questions, that you think are left unanswered, to this FAQ via a [GitHub issue](https://github.com/cybercongress/congress/issues).
+The biggest help will by submitting more questions that you think were unanswered.
+To submit questions to this FAQ use [GitHub issues](https://github.com/cybercongress/congress/issues).
 If you don't have a GitHub account or you are not sure how to open an issue, simply tag @sereajndmyself in our [TG channel](https://t.me/fuckgoogle), and leave your question there!

-You may skim through questions separately, of course, but I advise you to `buckle up your seat belt` and read it all.
+You may skim through questions, of course, but I recommend you to `buckle up your seat belt` and read it all.

 **But, first:**
 ### What is a FAQ?
 A FAQ is a list of frequently asked question that tries to gather as much as possible information about the project in one place.
-The purpose of this is to answer questions as simple as possible to give the reader a basic overview of a specific subject, and if necessary, refer the reader to more detailed information.
+The purpose of this is to answer questions, as simple as possible, to give the reader a basic overview of a specific subject, and if necessary, refer the reader to more detailed information.

 -------------------------------